The Xposé: Plot

-KD & Subba are convicted.
-KD is jailed for 7 years and Subba Prasad is given life sentence.
-After all the supposed suspects leave the court, Chandni confesses to her love for Ravi.
-The two get together, and Ravi tells Chandni that actually, he knew that she was the one who murdered Zara.
+KD and Subba are convicted.
+KD is sentenced to 7 years, and Subba is given a life sentence in prison.
+After all the supposed suspects leave the court, Chandni confesses her love for Ravi.
+The two get together, and Ravi tells Chandni that, actually, he knew that she was the one who murdered Zara.
 In a flashback, it is revealed that after Subba let Zara fall down, she was still alive and was found by Chandni.
 Chandni was so frustrated and annoyed by her that she hit Zara on the head with a glass bottle, finally killing her.